Boat on water below buildings

 Initiation Ceremony – Very Mysterious, Porto, Portugal

-Two churches side by side
+Two churches side by side with a small building between them

 The two Churches in Lion Square, Porto